skip to main content

 Not surprisingly, these speeds come at a higher price.
 Do you need gigabit internet?
 Not necessarily.
 Do you want it?
 You do you, apartment dweller.
 The choice is yours.

 Modems and routers are pieces of hardware that get your Wi-Fi going and allow you to connect a signal to your many devices.
-If you have Wi-Fi service in your apartment, then you won’t need to worry about getting these, since it’s already likely supplied.
-If you sign up for a plan with an internet provider yourself, you can rent a gateway device (which is essentially a modem and router combined into one) from the ISP.
+If you have managed Wi-Fi service in your apartment, then you won’t need to worry about getting these, since it’s already likely supplied.
+If you sign up for a plan with an internet provider yourself, you can rent a gateway device (which is essentially a modem and router combined into one) from your provider.

 If you plan on sticking with your provider and settling into your new place for a long period, you may want to consider buying your own gear.
-It takes more effort to shop for gear and costs more money upfront, but it saves you money in the long run because then you won’t be racking up rental costs for all eternity.
+It takes more effort to shop for gear and costs more money upfront, but it saves you from equipment fees (if your provider charges them).
 You can also be more picky about your setup when it comes to speed capabilities, security, and signal range.

 Pro tip: